 The movement of groups to new platforms presents a number of challenges to the National Security sector.
 These groups are effectively moving around platforms to create an echo chamber for their ideas and isolating themselves from outside parties in order to maintain privacy and security.

 This facilitates coordination and knowledge sharing, which can enhance group tradecraft and ultimately enable these groups to evade online detection from law enforcement or intelligence organizations.
 National security teams need to be able to identify the threat actors, where they are communicating, and where they might move next.
-Let’s look at an industry example of an ideologically motivated extremism group – QAnon – to showcase the importance of this effort.
+Let’s look at an industry example of an ideologically motivated extremist group – QAnon – to showcase the importance of this effort.

 The Spread of QAnon